jadon-gro/Simple-Monophonic-Teensy-Synth/README.md

 A video of the demo for the project can be found here: https://www.youtube.com/watch?v=l1DhpedB-J8

-Files included in the repo are the f3d (CAD) files for the case, and the code uploaded to the teensy 4.0 onboard.
+Files included in the repo are the f3d (CAD) files for the case, and the code uploaded to the teensy 4.0.

 ## Software
 ### Synth Description